 Recognizing that the name for a school building, facility, or ground or field reflects on its public image, the Board's primary consideration will be to select a name that enhances the credibility and stature of the school or facility.
 Any request to name or rename an existing facility should be submitted to the Board.
 When a facility is to be named or renamed, the Board President will appoint a special committee to consider nominations and make a recommendation, along with supporting rationale, to the Board.
 The Board will make the final selection.
-The committee shall operate under the following guidelines:

-- 1. The committee will encourage input from the community, staff members, and students. - 2.
-Consideration will be given to names of local communities, neighborhoods, streets, landmarks, historical considerations, and individuals who have made a contribution to the District, community, State, or nation. - 3.
-The name will not duplicate or cause confusion with the names of existing facilities in the District.
+- 1. Encourage input from the community, staff members, and students. - 2.
+Give consideration to names of local communities, neighborhoods, streets, landmarks, history of the area, and individuals who have made a contribution to the District, community, State, or nation. - 3.
+Ensure that the name will not duplicate or cause confusion with the names of existing facilities in the District.